 Examples: Chablis Region wines, Mer Soleil Silver Unoaked Chardonnay

 While there is a chance that Steely Chablis style wines might have had some aging in oak barrels, unoaked chardonnays have not.
 Full of tropical fruit, melons and apple flavours, along with butterscotch notes.
 These are food friendly, easy drinking, summer sipper wines, that pair great with appetizers and summer salads.

 Examples: Stoney Ridge’s Charlottes Unoaked Chardonnay, Coyote’s Run Unoaked Chardonnay.

-In general, Chardonnay does not pair well with sweet food, such as deserts, so stick to late harvest wines or desert wines in this case.
+In general, Chardonnay does not pair well with sweet food, such as desserts, so stick to late harvest wines or dessert wines in this case.